Quicklist: Sprinkler Heads

 You may choose to use a PVC vertical riser with your head to give it some elevation.
 This is a good solution if you need to create clearance over a stone wall or other obstacle, but you’re choosing not to use pop-up sprinklers.
 However, in an open area, PVC vertical risers may cause an eyesore or trip-hazard.

-The sprinkler heads that are not designed to retract into the earth when not in use can be thought of as having a “raised” elevation.
-The exact size depends on the type of sprinkler head that you buy.
 For example, a head that you attach to your hose may protrude off of the ground anywhere from a few inches to a foot or more.
-Many sprinklers can be adjusted in height so that you can tailor them to your needs.
+Many sprinkler types can be adjusted in height so that you can tailor them to your needs.

 Your watering needs may be different for various sections of your yard.
 These distinct areas can be thought of as zones.
 In general, it is best to use only one type of spray pattern per zone.